Skip to content

 Payment service provider contracts are long, dense, and deliberately opaque.
 Most merchants sign them without reading past the pricing table — and that's exactly how PSPs want it.
 Buried in the fine print are clauses on reserve requirements, chargeback thresholds, rolling settlement holds, and unilateral fee changes that can materially affect your unit economics months after you've gone live.

-This briefing breaks down the ten clauses that matter most, explains what’s negotiable, and shows you what industry-standard looks like versus what should be a red flag.
+This briefing breaks down the ten clauses that matter most, explains what's negotiable, and shows you what industry-standard looks like versus what should be a red flag — for a deeper audit of the specific clauses that cost merchants most, see red flags in PSP contracts.

 Reserve Requirements and Rolling Holds